 Often this won’t be an issue, which makes life a whole lot easier.
 You can find a sofa you like, and opt for the 2-seater version.
 But that wouldn’t work for our small room – and here’s why.

 What we were looking for was a contemporary sofa that’s moderately proportioned all round.
 One that can comfortably seat two people for an evening of TV viewing without feeling like you’re sitting next to each other on the bus, but also that isn’t too deep front to back.
+In fact, I recently read a tip from an interior designer who recommends you go for the longest sofa possible for your small space, but really take note of the depth.
+Hear, hear, that’s exactly what we’re saying too.

 So for this Top 10 Sofas for Small Spaces I set out to find small sofas that were less than 90 cm deep, and varied in width from around 140 – 190 cm wide.
 These dimensions give you the ideal “petite”, perfectly proportioned, genuinely small contemporary sofas for small spaces.